themlstudent/100DaysofMachineLearning/README.md

 #### About Exception Handling

 Error in Python can be of two types i.e. Syntax errors and Exceptions.
 Errors are the problems in a program due to which the program will stop the execution.
 On the other hand, exceptions are raised when some internal events occur which changes the normal flow of the program.

+#### For Learning this you can Prefer the Links that I have provided in Day 1 Section.

 # Day 4

 ### Working Started With Numpy Library.

 ![](/images/np.png)

 NumPy is a general-purpose array-processing package.
 It provides a high-performance multidimensional array object, and tools for working with these arrays.